georgexyz19/georgexyz.com/content/posts/flask-application-and-request-contexts.md

 Presentation on Youtube - [Demystifying Flask's Application and Request Contexts with pytest](https://www.youtube.com/watch?v=fq8y-9UHjyk&ab_channel=FlaskCon2020)

 The article above needs some background knowledge on Python threading.
 The realpython website has an excellent article on threading by Jim Anderson.
 The article covers most threading topics in the official Python threading documentation.

 Realpython.com - [An Intro to Threading in Python](https://realpython.com/intro-to-python-threading/)

 Python.org - [Threading - Thread-based Parallelism](https://docs.python.org/3/library/threading.html#thread-local-data)

 The Flask documentation has one page for application context and another page for request context.
-The documentation pages are not written in a tutorial style and not easy to understand if you do not read the code, but they are good and accurate.
+The documentation pages are not written in a tutorial style and are difficult understand if you do not read the code, but they are good and accurate.

 Flask documentation page - [The Application Context](https://flask.palletsprojects.com/en/1.1.x/appcontext/)